How to visit Elephanta Cave Temples | Mumbai

 If you want to head to Elephanta Caves on your own, the journey begins at The Gateway of India, a large arch monument on the waterfront in Mumbai.
 Here are some details about the ferry!

-The central government has sanctioned a project to make an 8km long ropeway connecting Mumbai to Elephanta Caves which will take 15 minutes.
-The estimated completion date is in 2022 and will be the first over-the-ocean ropeway of the country.
+The central government sanctioned a project to make an 8km long ropeway connecting Mumbai to Elephanta Caves which will take 15 minutes and will be the first over-the-ocean ropeway in the country.
+The estimated completion date was set for 2022, but it seems the project may have been delayed since there hasn’t been any news of its completion.

 Entrance Fee To Elephanta Caves